expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 ### `InAppPurchases.disconnectAsync()`

-Removes listeners, both internally and the one set in `setPurchaseListener`, and cleans up memory.
+Disconnects from the app store and cleans up memory internally.
 Call this when you are done using the In-App Purchases API in your app.

 No other methods can be used until the next time you call `connectAsync`.

+#### Returns

+A promise that resolves with `null` when finished disconnecting.

 #### Example
 ```javascript